raphael-group/superdendrix/README.md

 ### Set up

-#### Python
+#### Python and R
-SuperDendrix modules are written in R and Python 3, and has some Python module dependencies.
-We suggest using Anaconda to manage Python dependencies.
+SuperDendrix modules are written in R and Python 3, and has some R and Python module dependencies.
+We suggest using Anaconda to manage the dependencies.
 The dependencies are listed in the `environment.yml` file in this repository.

 To solve the ILP, SuperDendrix uses the [Gurobi Optimizer](http://www.gurobi.com/downloads/gurobi-optimizer), accessed through the `gurobi` Python module.
 Gurobi must be installed in order to run SuperDendrix.

-#### R
-SuperDendrix requires additional R packages that can be installed with the following command.

-    install.packages(c("readr", "EMMIXskew", "dplyr","stringr", "tidyr"))

 ### Usage
 #### Required data